Open Search Partner with DCC

 What will happen in 2033 when 2G is switched off?

 We are working with Government on plans to upgrade devices to stay connected before the 2033 transition date, and have signed a 15-year agreement with Vodafone to bring 4G connectivity to Britain’s smart meter network.
-Our next-generation 4G Communications Hub will go into initial deployment later this year and into mass deployment from July 2025.
+Our next-generation 4G Communications Hub are now being deployed as part of a testing phase will see mass deployment from summer 2025.

 Will all smart meters across Britain need replacing in 2033?

 No, there will be no need to replace all smart meters following the sunsetting of 2G in 2033.
-Second-generation smart meters that rely on 2G/3G will require a replacement Communications Hub in order to communicate with 4G networks.
+Second-generation smart meters that rely on 2G/3G will require a replacement Communications Hub in order to communicate with 4G networks - work which is now underway.
 The Communications Hub is a small device that typically sits alongside the electricity smart meter, which transmits data to the DCC network by connecting to the smart meter wide area network.

-Any remaining first-generation SMETS1 smart meters which have not been upgraded to SMETS2 as part of the ongoing programme of end of life replacement will need to be physically replaced before 2033, as these have been designed with an integrated 2G Communications Hub.
+Any remaining first-generation SMETS1 smart meters which have not been upgraded to SMETS2 as part of the ongoing programme of end of life replacement will need to be physically replaced prior to 2033, in line with SMETS1 communication provider contracts, as these have been designed with an integrated 2G Communications Hub.

 Digital networks moving from house to house